lua-carbon/carbon/docs/Classes/Serializable.md

 - <img class="doc-image" alt="required" src="https://img.shields.io/badge/%20-required-ff9600.svg?style=flat-square" />  `source`: A string containing a serialized representation of an instance of this class.
 - <img class="doc-image" alt="optional" src="https://img.shields.io/badge/%20-optional-0092e6.svg?style=flat-square" />  `out`: Where to place the resulting data.

-Deserializes the given source string and places it into the given <a href="Classes/Serializable">Serializable</a> `out` object, if given, or a new instance of the class.
+Deserializes the given source string and places it into the given <a href="Classes/Serializable">Serializable</a> <code>out</code> object, if given, or a new instance of the class.

 <hr/>
 <h4 class="method-name"><img class="doc-image" alt="public" src="https://img.shields.io/badge/ -public-11b237.svg?style=flat-square" />  Serializable:DeserializeInPlace(<code><a href="Types#string">string</a> source</code>)</h4>